deep-security/automation-center-sdk-samples/README.md

 * [Python](https://automation.deepsecurity.trendmicro.com/article/python)
 * [JavaScript](https://automation.deepsecurity.trendmicro.com/article/javascript3)
-* [Java](https://automation.deepsecurity.trendmicro.com/article/java) -- Note that if you are importing the provided Eclipse project, you add the SDK to your project's build path after you import the project.
+* [Java](https://automation.deepsecurity.trendmicro.com/article/java) -- Note that if you are importing the Eclipse project that we provide in this repository, you add the SDK to your project's build path after you import the project.
 See the [Run the Java samples](#run-the-java-samples) section.

 ### Run the Python samples